nayandas69/mindassist/README.md

 MindAssist is a minimal and extensible MCP (Model Context Protocol) tool designed to deliver daily motivational advice and productivity tips.
 It is a stateless, lightweight utility that integrates seamlessly into any MCP-compatible system using standard input/output.

+> [!Note]
+> This project is not actively maintained and is provided as-is.
+It serves as a simple example of how to implement a tool server using the MCP protocol.

 ## Features

 - [x] Lightweight and fast MCP tool server